MLI2018/RealTimeVehicleTracking/README.md

 # RealTimeVehicleTracking
 This repo contains all the sources, documentation, information, specifications, code etc. related to the real-time vehicle tracking project.

-(Please note that this is a working repository and NOT FINAL)
+[Please not that this is a working repo and NOT FINAL]